pulp-platform/cheshire/docs/tg/xilinx.md

 cd sw/deps/cva6-sdk && make images
 ```

 In principle, we can boot Linux through JTAG by loading all images into memory, launching OpenSBI, and instructing U-boot to load the kernel directly from memory.
-Here, we focus on autonomous boot from SD card.
+Here, we focus on autonomous boot from SD card or SPI flash.

 In this case, OpenSBI is loaded by a regular baremetal program called the [Zero-Stage Loader](../um/sw.md#zero-stage-loader) (ZSL).
 The [boot ROM](../um/sw.md#boot-rom) loads the ZSL from SD card, which then loads the device tree and firmware from other SD card partitions into memory and launches OpenSBI.

-To create a full Linux disk image from the ZSL, device tree, firmware, and Linux, run:
+To create a full Linux disk image from the ZSL, your board's device tree, the firmware, and Linux, run:

 ```
-make ${CHS_ROOT}/sw/boot/linux.gpt.bin
+make ${CHS_ROOT}/sw/boot/linux.<myboard>.gpt.bin
 ```

 where `CHS_ROOT` is the root of the Cheshire repository.
-Flash this image to an SD card as you did in the previous section, then insert the SD card and reset into boot mode 1.
+Flash this image to an SD card or SPI flash as described in the preceding sections, then reset into the boot mode corresponding for your boot medium.
 You should first see the ZSL print on the UART:

 ```
  /\___/\       Boot mode:       1